What is the Statement of Cash Flows?

 - Cash Flow from Investing Activities – Box Cash Flow from Investing activities was at -$7.57 million in 2016 as compared to -$80.86 million in 2015.
 This was primarily due to reduced capital expenditure in the core business.

-- Cash flow from Financing Activities – Box Cash Flow from Financing Activities has shown a variable trend.
-In 2015, Box came up with its IPO and therefore its Cash Flow from Financing increased to $345.45 million in 2015.
+- Cash flow from Financing Activities – Box Cash Flow from Financing Activities have shown a variable trend.
+In 2015, Box came up with its IPOBox Came Up With Its IPOThe analysis of the Box IPO valuation can be done using various methodologies which are Relative Valuation – SaaS Comparable Comps, Comparable Acquisition Analysis, Using Stock-Based Rewards, Valuation cues from Private Equity Funding, Valuation cues from Dropbox Private Equity Funding, and Discounted Cash Flow Approach for Box IPO Valuation., and therefore its Cash Flow from Financing increased to $345.45 million in 2015.
 Prior to its IPO, Box was financed by Private Equity Investors.

-This has been a guide to what is Statement of Cash Flows.
-Here we discuss the three types of cash flow statements (CFO, CFI and CFF) along with practical examples.
-You may learn more about Cash Flows from the following examples –
+This has been a guide to what is Statement of Cash Flows and its definition.
+Here we discuss the format of cash flow statement, including CFO, CFI, and CFF, along with its interpretation.
+You may learn more about accounting from the following articles –